 - Tuna salad, (on bread, lettuce, or served with crackers)

 - Bagel with cream cheese

-- Layered Mexican bean dip with tortilla chips (beans, sour cream, salsa and cheese)
+- Layered Mexican bean dip with tortilla chips, (beans, sour cream, salsa and cheese)

 - Whole grain waffles or mini pancakes

-- Quinoa and veggie bowls
+- Quinoa and veggies

 - Overnight oats

 - Pretzels with peanut butter or almond butter